flyway/flywaydb.org/documentation/tutorials/stateScripts.md

 ---
 layout: documentation
-menu: tut_intermediatebaselines
+menu: tut_statescripts
-subtitle: 'Tutorial: Intermediate Baseline Migrations'
+subtitle: 'Tutorial: State Scripts'
 ---
-# Tutorial: Intermediate Baseline Migrations
+# Tutorial: State Scripts
 {% include teams.html %}

-This brief tutorial will teach you **how to use intermediate baseline migrations**.
+This brief tutorial will teach you **how to use state scripts**.

 ## Introduction

 Over the lifetime of a project, many database objects may be created and destroyed across many migrations which leaves behind a lengthy history of migrations that need to be applied in order to bring a new environment up to speed.

-Instead, you might wish to add a single, cumulative migration that represents the state of your database after all of those migrations have been applied without disrupting existing environments.
+Instead, you might wish to add a single, cumulative script that represents the state of your database after all of those migrations have been applied without disrupting existing environments.

-Intermediate baseline migrations let you achieve just that.
-These are a new type of migration, similar to [versioned migrations](/documentation/concepts/migrations#versioned-migrations) except with `IB` as their prefix.
+State scripts let you achieve just that.
+These are a new type of script, similar to [versioned migrations](/documentation/concepts/migrations#versioned-migrations) except with `S` as their prefix.

 In existing deployments they have no effect as your database is already where it needs to be.
-In new environments, the intermediate baseline migration with the latest version is applied first as the baseline migration in order to bring your database up to speed before applying later migrations.
-Any migrations with a version older than the latest intermediate baseline migration's version are not applied, and are treated as being [below baseline](/documentation/concepts/migrations#migration-states). <br/>
+In new environments, the state script with the latest version is applied first as the baseline migration in order to bring your database up to speed before applying later migrations.
+Any migrations with a version older than the latest state script's version are not applied, and are treated as being [below baseline](/documentation/concepts/migrations#migration-states). <br/>
 Note that repeatable migrations are executed as normal.

 ## Example